@sigx/ssr-islands · Stable

 @sigx/ssr-islands adds islands architecture to SignalX SSR: ship a static, server-rendered page and hydrate only the interactive components, each on its own schedule, with optional per-island code splitting.

-It is a plugin on top of @sigx/server-renderer (installed automatically as a dependency).
+It is the first-party reference strategy pack built entirely on the pluggable @sigx/server-renderer plugin API — not baked into core.
+The base renderer is strategy-agnostic; islands is just an SSRPlugin registered on top (installed automatically as a dependency).
 The base renderer hydrates the whole tree; islands lets you hydrate just the parts marked with client:* directives — everything else stays as cheap static HTML.
+Because it ships against the same public hooks, a third party can author their own strategy pack the same way.

 Why islands#